off-the-grid-inc/bunkr-cli/README.md

 If a third party device has given you capability on one of their secrets you will need to import that capability.
 Execute:

 `>>> receive-capability < url > (optional: <custom secret name>);`

-### delete

-To delete a Bunkr Secret execute:

-`>>> delete <secret name>;`

-This command completely removes a secret from Bunkr.
-This includes all information about permissions, and any secret data.
-This operation is only permitted for an Admin on the secret

 ## Bunkr CLI config